brucemcclure/flask-starter/readme.md

 ### Commands to interact with db

-flask db-custom drop drops the database flask db upgrade resets the database with the most recent migrations flask db-custom seed seeds the database

 | Command              | Effect                                             |
 | -------------------- | -------------------------------------------------- |
 | flask db init        | Initilizes the app to use migrations               |